JunFXian/Node_js/README.md

 # Node_js

-This project is to use node.js to build a backend which can get the recipe information from a web client and then store into MySQL database, which will be used to support an Android app called BakingRecipes.
+This project is to use node.js and express framework to build a backend which can get the recipe information from a web client and then store into MySQL database via Sequelize ORM, which will be used to support an Android app called BakingRecipes.